BlockchainCommons/developer-web-site/_pages/tech/data-format/index.md

 ## ![](/assets/badges/bytewords.png) Bytewords

-Bytewords translates binary objects into a series of four-letter English words.
+**Text Format.** Bytewords translates binary objects into a series of four-letter English words.
 They can be used to reliably record digital secrets, but they're also a building block that transforms CBOR into URs and MURs.

 For more see: